-- 1. Unscrew the electrolyte chamber from the assembled sensor and also remove the vent screw from the side of the sensor body. - 2.
-Remove the front nut from the bottom of the chamber and discard the protective membrane.
+- 1. Remove the vent screw from the side of the sensor body and unscrew the electrolyte chamber from the assembled sensor. - 2.
+Remove the front nut membrane assembly from the bottom of the chamber.
 O-rings are contained in grooves on both the bottom and top of the chamber.
 Be sure that these o-rings remain in place. - 3.
-From the package of membranes supplied with the sensor, place a new membrane into the front nut.
-The membrane is white in color and is separated from other membranes by a light blue paper spacer.
+Upon removal of the front nut membrane assembly, one of the membranes may adhere to the chamber o-ring.
+This should be removed and discarded. - From a package of 2 extra membrane assemblies supplied with the sensor, carefully remove from bag.
+The assemblies consist of membranes pre-loaded into a black nut.
+(DO NOT ATTEMPT TO REMOVE MEMBRANES FROM NUT.)